 In 1960 the Phillips Gallery built a special room dedicated to displaying Mark Rothko's painting, called The Rothko Room.
 It contains four paintings by the artist, one painting on each wall of a small room, giving the space a meditative quality.

 In 1961, Rothko was given major retrospective exhibition at the Museum of Modern Art in New York.
-After years of teaching art to sunsidise his paintings, this show finally brought him the success he deserved.
+After years of teaching art to subsidise his paintings, this show finally brought him the success he deserved.

 Rothko was then commissioned in 1964 by John and Dominique de Menial to